-A waiver is the process to follow where Contract Standing Orders can not be adhered to.
+A waiver is the process to follow where circumstances mean that Contract Standing Orders cannot be adhered to.
 Any Contract Standing Order may be waived in accordance with the following rules:

 SO12 A waiver must not result in a breach of EU Procurement Regulations for contracts within the EU tendering thresholds or of procurement law below EU procurement thresholds.
-See section B3.3 (Method D) for information.
+In all cases, the Council must apply general principles of equal treatment, transparency and non-discrimination.